FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Introduction

-In this work, we introduce a new observable that is sensitive to the spatial distribution and morphology of cool gas clumps in the CGM.
-The ``scattering timescale distribution function", or TDF, is the distribution of scattering timescales for an ensemble of FRBs at a fixed effective lensing distance, $d_{\rm eff}$, intercepting a foreground halo within some specified impact parameter $b$.
-Since some scattering-timescale measurements are upper limits, the observed TDF is expressed unambiguously only as a cumulative distribution $f(>\tau_{\rm sc})$.
-In this form, $f(>\tau_{\rm sc})$ can be interpreted as the fraction of sight-lines through a halo with scattering timescales exceeding $\tau_{\rm sc}$.
+We make predictions for the TDF under the ``volumetric'' and ``intermittent'' theoretical formalisms for computing radio-wave scattering.
+Volumetric scattering is characterized by the continuous accumulation of small deflection angles as a ray traverses a volume filling medium.
+Much of the FRB scattering literature presumes that FRB scattering in the circumgalactic medium is volumetric \citep{cordes2016radio,ocker2022radio, faber2024heavily,Shin2025scattering, ocker2025microphysics}.
 For volumetric scattering by a turbulent medium, the scattering timescale for a given line of sight grows linearly with the effective path length intersecting the cool gas along that sight line.
-For a cloud complex of cool gas with size, $R$, and a cool gas volume filling factor, $f_V$, the mean intersection length through the cool gas is simply $f_V R$.
-However, the full distribution of intersection lengths is dependent on whether the gas comprises many small spherical cloudlets, filamentary structures, or sheet-like structures.
-The TDF is determined by the cumulative distribution of intersection lengths through the gas, and is, therefore, sensitive to the morphology of cool gas on small scales.
+For a cloud complex of cool gas with size $R$ and a cool gas volume filling factor $f_V$, the mean intersection length through the cool gas is simply $f_V R$.
+However, the full distribution of intersection lengths, and thus the TDF, is dependent on whether the small-scale morphology of the gas, e.g., small spherical cloudlets, filamentary structures, or sheet-like structures (Sec.~\ref{sec:volumetric_scattering}).

+So-called ``intermittent'' scattering, due to spatially and/or temporally intermittent structures, may also arise \citep{jow2024refractive, masribas2025refractive}.
+In intermittent scattering as well as volumetric scattering, the TDF computed is also sensitive to the morphology of discrete structures (Sec.~\ref{sec:intermittent}).
+The consideration of intermittency in CGM scattering is motivated by their increasing relevance in models of the Galactic ISM on small scales.
+While the origin of FRB scattering has yet to be directly localized along the line of sight to discrete structures in the CGM (current $d_{\rm eff}$ measurements place the scatterers in either the host or Milky Way ISM, see e.g.~\citealp{masui2015dense,macquart2019spectral,schoen2021scintillation}), the greatly varying range of environments traversed by FRB sightlines suggests that it may be better-suited than a treatment which assumes a single power law.